uBizzy/koseven/system/guide/ko7/extension.md

 	}

-## Example: TODO: an example

-Just post the code and brief description of what function it adds, you don't have to do the "How it works" like above.

-## Example: TODO: something else

-Just post the code and brief description of what function it adds, you don't have to do the "How it works" like above.

-## More examples

-TODO: Provide some links to modules on github, etc that have examples of transparent extension in use.

 ## Multiple Levels of Extension

-If you are extending a KO7 class in a module, you should maintain transparent extensions.
+If you are extending a Koseven class in a module, you should maintain transparent extensions.
 In other words, do not include any variables or function in the "base" class (eg. Cookie).
 Instead make your own namespaced class, and have the "base" class extend that one.
 With our Encrypted cookie example we can create `MODPATH/mymod/Encrypted/Cookie.php`:

 	class Encrypted_Cookie extends Kohana_Cookie {